-The seven ‘Cs’ of a successful athletic program
+The 7 C’s of a successful athletic program

-At this year’s National High School Athletic Coaches Association (NHSACA) conference in East Peoria, Illinois, CMAA Doug Smith presented his seven Cs for coaching.
+At the National High School Athletic Coaches Association (NHSACA) conference in East Peoria, Illinois, CMAA Doug Smith presented his seven Cs for coaching, adapted from Jon Gordon’s book, “You Win in the Locker Room First.”
 The lesson was a good reminder of the critical ingredients necessary to establish a successful athletic program.

 As Jon Gordon notes in his book “The Energy Bus,” there are no energy vampires allowed on your team.
 Coaches cannot spend time on them, and the positive energy must be greater than the negative energy.

 Always be prepared for Murphy’s Law.
-Don’t be scared of adversity; face it and keep moving forward.
+Don’t let adversity scare you; face it and keep moving forward.

 “Leadership is a transfer of purpose,” Smith said.
 “Attitudes are contagious; is yours worth catching?”